 Data security and proper training can help protect against cyberterrorism

 According to Healthcare Facilities Today, the personal information of 1.5 billion people, was leaked via third-party breaches from cyber-attacks in 2021.
-This trend continues a rapid increase in incidences against the healthcare industry since the beginning of the COVID-19 pandemic.
+This trend in cybercrime continues a rapid increase in incidences against the healthcare industry.
+This is since the beginning of the COVID-19 pandemic.

 The sharp rise in cybercrime against the healthcare industry has reinforced the importance of securing confidential patient and business data.
-With the issue only expected to grow, practices and centers must understand how to properly secure and send confidential information and protect against network takeovers.
+With the issue expected to grow, practices and centers must understand how to properly secure and send confidential information.
+This protects against network takeovers.
 Failure to do so can lead to the loss of financial and physical resources.

 Naomi Diaz of Becker’s Hospital Review stated in a Jan.
 2022 article that over 50-percent of internet connected devices in hospitals are vulnerable to cyber-attack.
 This disturbing figure holds true for ASCs and private practices as well.